Large the power of a thousand wings 002

 Recent Comments

-1. over 4 years ago on Wallace the Brave
+1. about 5 years ago on Wallace the Brave

 Take a look at that globe!
 That is some impressive continental drift!

-2. over 4 years ago on Phoebe and Her Unicorn
+2. about 5 years ago on Phoebe and Her Unicorn

 My vote: Claustropheobea’s power is a variant of spatial warping.
 She can make enclosed spaces larger then they really are (like a TARDIS), or smaller than they really are (like a reverse TARDIS).
 She can apply this affect to any enclosed space, such as buildings, rooms, fanny packs, barrels, trucks, glove compartments, dresser drawers, etc.